FlorentinaMargarita/how_to_eat_an_elephant/README.md

+# How to run the app in Docker

+In the terminal just run `docker-compose up`.
+Go to localhost...

-# How to run the application
+# How to run the application locally

 Open 2 terminals:
 1. In the first terminal run `nats_image`